 Here are the five most prevalent forecasting challenges manufacturers face:

 1. Organizational misalignment

 When it comes to planning and forecasting in manufacturing, alignment is one of the most critical components.
 Manufacturers must ensure their leaders not only understand the financials but also recognize how to accomplish the business’s financial goals.

 Many manufacturing forecasts have credibility issues, ranging from missing and incomplete information to disconnected data.
 Often, the forecast simply fails to tell the authentic story of where the business is headed.

-Without credible data, a forecast simply will not be effective.
+Without credible data, a forecast will not be effective.
 It certainly won’t support those all-important leadership discussions, nor will it establish the organization’s necessary trust in the numbers.
 Make sure forecasting and financial planning exercises are worth your time.
 They should deliver value and create positive impacts on the business.

 To start, finance teams should use structured processes, checks and balances and analytics to compile credible data, every time.
 Then, teams can create workflows and templates to replicate the process and present financial data consistently across business functions.

 3. Operational data issues

 Additionally, companies aren’t always able to report on key metrics in a timely manner, and not everyone within the organization understands what those metrics mean.
 The data simply does not support the performance metrics the business needs.

 Real-time reporting can go a long way toward helping finance teams address operational data issues.
 By leveraging software with built-in dashboards and optimal visibility, teams can easily pull and analyze data and access it anywhere, any time.
 Advanced analytics programs also empower teams to further solidify the data they gather and deliver it to leaders who need it to make important business decisions.

 4. Cumbersome financial consolidation

 At a minimum, Excel worksheets can be valuable in helping finance teams compile, organize and deliver financial information in a format that is easily accessible to business leaders.
 Teams can also take this a step further by investing in software solutions that enable you to cut days from your close process through automated, dynamic journal entries, which can pull the appropriate amounts from the correct accounts to create eliminating, controlling interest and reclass entries.